Puma Voltage Review Facts

 The Voltage has a 12mm heel-to-toe drop, which is just slightly higher than the standard running shoe.
 For the heel-first runner--for which the Voltage has excellent cushioning--they may enjoy this slightly higher drop.
 Although the fad for zero drop trainers has left many companies scrambling to shave off millimeters to appeal to this trend, the Voltage’s 12mm drop keeps with its philosophy that more is more, and more is better.

-- Responsive but comfortable Voltage technology rubber pods on the outsole
+- Responsive Voltage technology rubber pods on the outsole

-- Thick EVA midsole that works with the pods to provide a counterbalance and maximum comfort
+- Thick EVA midsole provides balance and maximum comfort

-- Incredibly stylish trainer whose design is eye-catching while functional
+- Incredibly stylish trainer with a functional but eye-catching design

-- Seamless triple-layer mesh upper provides breathability while also firmly keeping the foot in place after lace-up
+- Seamless triple-layer mesh upper provides both breathability and support